Easy Homemade Hummus

 If you like the idea of dipping veggies, fruit, bread, and more into something delicious, check out these amazing dip recipes.

-Easy Homemade Hummus
+Homemade Hummus

-5 from 4 votes
+5 from 5 votes

-An easy homemade Hummus recipe for a classic hummus dip or spread.
+An easy homemade hummus recipe for a classic hummus dip or spread.
 It is the perfect light dip for chips, crackers, and veggies, or a delicious spread on pita bread or sandwiches.

-Prep Time 5 mins
+Prep Time 5 minutes

-Cook Time 0 mins
+Cook Time 0 minutes

-Total Time 5 mins
+Total Time 5 minutes

 Course Appetizer